Santosl2/document-generator-extension/README.md

-# CPF and CNPJ Generator Extension
+# Document Generator Extension

-A browser extension that generates valid CPF and CNPJ numbers for testing purposes in Brazilian web applications.
+A browser extension that generates valid Document numbers for testing purposes in Brazilian web applications.
 Built with modern web technologies to enhance developer productivity.

 ## Use mode

-Right-click on the text field and select "Generate CPF" or "Generate CNPJ".
+Right-click on the text field and select "Generate Document".
 ![image](https://github.com/user-attachments/assets/15da40d9-ce2e-4649-aa2a-1be9996ee2c1)

 Or, if you prefer, click on the extension icon in the browser toolbar and select the desired option.